sundaresancg/DentalCaries_Detection/README.md

 Preprocessing : Images resized to 256x256

-Build a Convolutional Neural Network for classification and achieved an accuracy of 94%.
+Built a Convolutional Neural Network for classification and achieved an accuracy of 94%.

 Launched in browser using Streamlit :
 Prompts to upload an dental Xray image,